raku-community-modules/Format-Lisp/README.md

-Implementing Common Lisp's (format) language for Perl 6 - Mostly because it's an interesting challenge, but partially because it offers much more powerful options than any sprintf-style formatter, including Python and Ruby's.
+Implementing Common Lisp's (format) language for Perl 6 - Mostly because it's an interesting challenge, but partially because it offers much more powerful options than any `sprintf`-style formatter, including Python and Ruby's.

 Installation
 ============